Emmet Cohen: Live from Emmet's Place

-Live from Emmet's Place is a weekly video-streaming broadcast and concert Cohen produces on which he and his trio perform with various guests.
-Guests on Live From Emmet’s Place represent a multigenerational cross-section of jazz, from masters such as Houston Person, Joe Lovano, Brad Mehldau, Christian McBride, Eddie Henderson, Steve Davis (trombonist), Sheila Jordan, and Victor Lewis to newcomers such as tenor saxophonist Nicole Glover and vocalist Samara Joy.
-It began during the COVID-19 pandemic, and the viewership has grown from a few hundred to over 1,000 in real time on Facebook and YouTube, with total video views for “Emmet Cohen (weekly)" growing from 1.6 million in January 2021 to 11.4 million in April 2022.
+Live from Emmet's Place was a weekly video-streaming broadcast and concert Cohen produced on which he and his trio performed with various guests in his fifth-floor walk-up apartment in Harlem.
+Guests on Live From Emmet’s Place represented a multi-generational cross-section of jazz, from masters such as Houston Person, Joe Lovano, Brad Mehldau, Christian McBride, Eddie Henderson, Steve Davis, Sheila Jordan, and Victor Lewis to newcomers such as tenor saxophonist Nicole Glover and vocalist Samara Joy.
+It began during the COVID-19 pandemic, and viewership grew from a few hundred to over 1,000 in real time on Facebook and YouTube, with total video views for “Emmet Cohen (weekly)" growing from 1.6 million in January 2021 to 11.4 million in April 2022.

 The weekly livestreams have been called "noteworthy for employing sophisticated production values that set the standard for live internet jazz performance".
 Downbeat wrote, "On the webcasts, the trio swings deeply, often delivering hairpin turns, starts and stops that might lead one to think they are playing well-rehearsed charts.
 But, in reality, as Poole explained, the musicians' seeming telepathy is a result of living and working together for five years—and, more recently, quarantining together."
 Chris Robinson wrote, "Perhaps no other album or live performance I've recently experienced has hit this sweet spot of fun balanced with serious artistry more than pianist Emmet Cohen's YouTube series Live from Emmet’s Place [...]
 Cohen, Hall, and Poole's chemistry and the joy they share in making music is simply infectious."

-Cohen said, “One of our main goals is to invite people into the music who may not have known they liked jazz.
+Cohen said, "One of our main goals is to invite people into the music who may not have known they liked jazz.
 We like to make it fun and accessible, but also finding ways to challenge the listener as well.
 We love to provide a link back to the American masters."

 In December 2021, Cohen initiated Emmet’s Place Education, a series of free online master classes with various jazz artists.
 He has said that one of his greatest passions is teaching, putting new concepts in front of students, and working with them at their level.
 He also visits schools, gives lessons, teaches master classes, hosts performances, conducts clinics, and gives lectures, often in connection with his tour schedule.

 On May 3, 2022, the Jazz Journalists Association voted Cohen its "Live-Stream Producer of the Year".
 The JJA 2022 Jazz Journalism Awards, its 27th annual poll of professional journalist members, received nearly 300 nominations in 12 categories.

+Cohens' last live streamed performance at his Harlem apartment was on October 6, 2025 with the announcement to relocate and continue the series to Power Station (recording studio).
+They held their first inaugural performance at the studio on December 8th, 2025 featuring Joshua Redman.